QSMxT/QSMxT/README.md

 ## Installation
 ### Simple install and start via VNM

-A user friendly way of running QSMxT in Windows is via the Virtual Neuro Machine (VNM) provided by the NeuroDesk project:
+A user friendly way of running QSMxT in Windows, Mac or Linux is via the Virtual Neuro Machine (VNM) provided by the NeuroDesk project:

 1. Install [Docker](https://www.docker.com/)
 2. Install [VNM](https://github.com/NeuroDesk/vnm/)